mdesco18/361csc/a2/README.md

 Project: CSC361 P2
 Student: V00847029 mdesco18@uvic.ca

-This python program is desgined to parse and track the TCP states from a packet capture file using pcapy.
+This python program is desgined to parse and track the TCP states from a packet capture file

+This program uses module pypacker created by mike01

+It can be downloaded and installation instructions can be found here: https://github.com/mike01/pypacker

 To run:

-invoke "python Trace.py <pcap_file>"
+invoke "python Trace.py <pcap_file> -o <outfile.txt>"

 Additionally:

-"--debug" or "--d" may be used as the 3rd argument to print out intermediary object information used for debugging.
+"--debug" or "--d" may be used as the 3rd argument instead of -o to print out intermediary object information used for debugging

+To print to the console, omit <outfile.txt>

 The program will output the following information gathered from the pcap file: